Welcome Note from our CEO

 This will be the third time we are holding the Asia Video Summit, the revamped annual event of the Asian video industry.
 And as with previous iterations our goal is to take stock, tell the story and assess the state of our industry as 2020 comes to a close.
 This year:

 Remember Television? – We ask this question tongue in cheek, but with so much change in our industry we are prone to overlook the size and influence linear television still has.
 It is still a giant compared to streaming.
-We assess the state of FTA and Pay TV and examine what the pressure to go direct to consumer means for traditional relationships between content owners and MVPDs.
+We assess the state of Free To Air and Pay TV and examine what the pressure to go direct to consumer means for traditional relationships between content owners and MVPDs.

 Streaming Ahead – There is no let-up in the direction of travel for the streaming industry.
 More content investment, increasing numbers of services, record levels of consumption but also huge volatility which has seen the demise of Hooq and the amalgamation of iflix into WeTV.
 We want to know how you scale a streaming business, how do you market your services and differentiate products, and how is life different for national, regional and global services.

-Premium Advertising – a continuation of the streaming conversation, but it is clear today that our industry, with the wealth or high-end content we deliver, have yet to persuade the advertisers to park their money with us.
+Premium Advertising – a continuation of the streaming conversation, but it is clear today that our industry, with the wealth of high-end content we deliver, have yet to persuade the advertisers to park their money with us.
 Why is that and what can we do to change the situation.
 Do we not yet have the right ad supported services in market?
 Is it really just a question of reach, or can we not make quality matter?

 Sporting Times – what a torrid year for this industry.
 But despite the cancellations and postponements, we are once again living in a world of sports and surely the video experience now is more important than ever.
-We take stock of the particular challenges and triumphs the sports industry have undergone in 2020 and what lies ahead.
+We take stock of the particular challenges and triumphs the sports industry has undergone in 2020 and what lies ahead.

 Talking Tech – Nothing happens in this industry without the technology that underpins it, and this is as true for broadcast as it is for streaming.
 But the technologies for the latter are growing and evolving more quickly than ever.
-We will follow the technological journey content goes through from creation to consumption and looks at the innovations which will shape the industry in the coming years.
+We will follow the technological journey content goes through from creation to consumption and look at the innovations which will shape the industry in the coming years.

-On top of this we will be discussing gender equality issues, diversity, the way Gen Z thinks, why we are at a seminal moment for policy making in our industry and the strides that are being made against piracy.
+On top of all this we will be discussing gender equality issues, diversity, the way Gen Z thinks, why we are at a seminal moment for policy making in our industry and the strides that are being made against piracy.

 The programme is growing richer by the day, so stay tuned for more updates in the coming weeks.
 I look forward to seeing you this November at the Asia Video Summit 2020.